AIRSHOW-Airbus in talks with airlines over stretched A380

 PARIS, June 15 Airbus is in talks with airlines over a stretched version of its A380 jet as it tries to boost sales of the superjumbo, the European planemaker's sales chief said on Monday.

-John Leahy said at the Paris air show that the company was looking at the possibility of putting new engines on the jet or making a slightly stretched version with about 50 more seats.
+John Leahy said at Paris Airshow that the company was looking at the possibility of putting new engines on the jet or making a slightly stretched version with about 50 more seats.

 "I'd say that we're talking to at least half a dozen (customers)," he said when asked if Airbus was in talks with any customers other than Emirates, which has been pushing for a new version of the plane.